lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*
 Experiment 1 - Session 8:

-Q - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?
+CC Q - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

-H - Increasing the CC Appointment Supply will make more Appointments available for both new and existing CC patients.
+CC H - Increasing the CC Appointment Supply will make more Appointments available for both new and existing CC patients.
 The Additional Appointment Supply for New CC Patients will increase the Starting Rate and lower New Patient Wait Times.

 + You walked through the system story for both Appointments and Patients.
 With your text box on the right side of the screen, revisit the model diagram and outline the systems story your team believes will cause the outcomes your team expects to observe.
 Begin to craft the text for the *Our Hypothesis* box.
 A good hypothesis will include the proposed change our team will make, the services that will be impacted, how the team data values will be changed from base case, and what we expect to see as a result of the change.
 + An example of a hypothesis statement is: "Our team thinks we can create more capacity for seeing EBPsy patients if we slightly lengthen the average return-to-clinic visit interval for our Psy patients.
 To test this, we will try increasing the Psy RVI from 10 to 11 weeks."